RedruM-AU/RedruMs_Interactive_Zombies_Tool/README.md

 The Keys & Binds tab has three panels that work together:

 **Action Binds (left)** — the single source of truth.
-One row per action, one key per action.
+One row per action, one key per action, grouped by category.
 Change a key here and everything updates automatically — spin wheel, gift matrix, and cfg export all reflect the change instantly on next save.

 **Wheel Spin Pool (middle)** — select which actions appear on the wheel and how rare they are.
 No key column — keys resolve from Action Binds automatically.

 **Gift Routing Matrix (right)** — map TikTok gifts to actions by name.
 For Direct Key Bind gifts, pick the action from a dropdown — the key resolves automatically.
-No manual key entry needed.
+BO3 also supports gift types for timed effects.

 <img width="1920" height="1040" alt="3  Binds Tab 2 1 0" src="https://github.com/user-attachments/assets/f9ccf539-f9a7-4d51-a692-c13049f46927" />